 Coaches and/or the Executive Board will request grade reports from the school during the season.
 Players are expected to keep a minimum of 2.0 GPA throughout the season as well as perform better than an "F" letter grade in all classes taken.

 The entire club is funded through player dues and fundraising.
 There are several fundraising opportunities throughout the season for the boys to participate in.
-In recent years there have been SnapRaise (April), the Boise Open (September), and the Fit One Race (September).
+In recent years there has been GiveButter (March).
 All players are required to help with fundraising throughout the year to help keep the dues down to receive their Varsity letter.
 Any new ideas are always welcome!

-All JV and Varsity players and parents are invited to the End of Year Awards Banquet.
-Player dues cover the cost of each player's meal, parent's meals are not entirely included and can be purchased separately at the end of the season.
-Coaches from each team will select awards in 6 categories.
-The player awards are for Offensive, Defensive, Most Improved, Sportsmanship, Hustle, and Rookie of the Year.
+All JV and Varsity players and parents are invited to the End of Year Celebration.
+Coaches from each team will select awards in several categories such as Offensive, Defensive, Most Improved, Sportsmanship, Hustle, and Rookie of the Year.
 Coaches, at their discretion, can create a new or unique reward.

 All players are expected to participate in one team community service project which at this point are the Boise Open and Fit One fundraisers.
 A coach-approved community service is required in order to receive a Varsity letter.

 SWILA does offer a shortened Fall season of lacrosse for those players not playing other Fall sports.
 It consists of 9-12th grade playing on one team.
 The club will open up registration in August to see if there is enough player interest for a Mtn.
 View team.